-Various studies over the past year have reported anywhere from a 7 percent increase in global tree cover in the last 35 years to a net loss the size of Nicaragua in 2018 (down from peak loss in 2016) to a 43 percent increase in global tree loss over the past five years.
+Various studies over the past year have reported anywhere from a 7% increase in global tree cover in the last 35 years to a net loss the size of Nicaragua in 2018 (down from peak loss in 2016) to a 43% increase in global tree loss over the past five years.
 Amid such wildly differing statistics, it’s impossible to know how much impact tree planting can have.

 Certainly, reforestation for carbon sequestration needs to be done on a large scale — that’s the logic behind many carbon offset programs.
 Trees in a healthy forest capture more carbon than monocultures or individual urban trees.

 Plant a Tree

 But planting even one tree does capture carbon and it creates many other benefits besides.